arriolks01/MyFirstDashboard/README.md

 # MyFirstDashboard
-A beautiful addition to my portfolio :D
+A beautiful (and simple) addition to my portfolio! :D